projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 * **Social graph** information can be derived from the records of who people call, text and are typically nearby according to their location records.
 * **Internet connection records** detail every website people visit and every connection made by their apps.
 These are required to be held by the Investigatory Powers Act 2016, though the [public are largely unaware](https://www.independent.co.uk/life-style/gadgets-and-tech/news/snoopers-charter-investigatory-powers-bill-government-online-surveillance-majority-uk-unaware-a7749851.html) of this.

-[AutoSwap](/scenario-1-choosing-the-best-mobile-network-operator) demonstrated the power of combining a person’s location history with signal data.
+[AutoSwap](/scenario-1-choosing-the-best-mobile-network-operator) demonstrated the power of combining a person&rsquo;s location history with signal data.
 However, people should know what information is held about them and this should be made visible through APIs for transparency.
 For example:

 - Should people be able to access insights learned about them from the data they provided?
 - Is there a risk that showing people what&rsquo;s held about them might legitimise excessive collection of data?